ignat-tokar/posts_comments/README.md

 ## Installing
 **You must have be installed docker on your computer**

-Dowload directory of the project and open it in terminal, after put a command:
+Dowload folder of the project, open it in terminal and put the command:
 `docker-compose build`

 Wait for building images, and put the next command:
 `docker-compose up`

-Wait for launch server, after open a browser and put an adress in search field:
+Wait for launch server, open a browser and put adress below in search field:
 `http://localhost:3000`

 ## Description